-3.3 Training
+4.3 Training and Qualifications

 All volunteers will be trained in all field methods, including field meters, sample collection and handling, prior to the initial sampling event.
-All volunteers have demonstrated adequate training as of 2017.
 Volunteers will demonstrate understanding of and proficiency in field methods to volunteer monitoring program manager(s) prior to sampling.
 Volunteers will be required to bring a copy of this SAP as well as any supplemental documentation of detailed field methods and/or standard operating procedures.